-June 15, 2000 update: Pace the last paragraph above: The fall of the 'Alawis is indeed inevitable, but the succession of his Bashshar al-Asad on the death of hs father Hafiz al-Asad on June 10, 'Alawi rule in Syria continues.
+June 15, 2000 update: Pace the last paragraph above: The fall of the 'Alawis is indeed inevitable, but with the succession of Bashshar al-Asad after the death of hs father Hafiz al-Asad on June 10, 'Alawi rule in Syria continues.

 March 1, 2010 update: "Today, the Alawis of Syria are the only ruling religious minority in the Muslim world."
 With that striking statement, Yvette Talhamy, formerly of Haifa University, opens her important article, "The Fatwas and the Nusayri/Alawis of Syria" in Middle Eastern Studies..
 She reviews fatwas hostile to the 'Alawis from before the twentieth century and three friendly ones from the twentieth century, arguing that "these fatwas shaped the history of the Nusayris."
 It's one of the few pieces of research to build on the subject of the article above.

-June 21, 2012 update: As sectarian strife picks up, expect to see more analyses of this topic.
+June 21, 2012 update: As Sunni-'Alawi sectarian strife picks up, analyses of this topic are finally emerging.
 Here's one: Ayse Tekdal Fildis, "Roots of Alawite-Sunni Rivalry in Syria," Middle East Policy, Summer 2012, pp. 148–156.

 Comment on this item